Khushbooo123/Lead-CRM-Dashboard/README.md

 Additional Details:

 This project emphasizes simplicity, usability, and scalability.
 The goal is to offer a versatile CRM solution that can be easily customized to accommodate various business requirements.
-Regular updates and improvements will be made to adapt to evolving needs and technologies.